Leshiro/leshiro/README.md

-Aspiring EE student.
+EE student.
 I also like coding lol